 Miami University (Ohio)

-Visiting Professor at Miami University (of Ohio) where I taught courses in Computer
+Professor at Miami University (of Ohio) where I taught courses in Computer

-Science and Society, Computer Applications, and
+Science and Society, Computer Applications, and Introduction to the

-Community College for Hands-On.
+College for Hands-On.
 In addition to Microsoft Word and Excel, I taught

-Lotus, Ami Pro, and other non-Microsoft software
+Lotus, Ami Pro, and other non-Microsoft software applications.
+While most